National Register of Historic Places listings in Delaware County, Indiana

-This is a list of the National Register of Historic Places listings in Delaware County, Indiana.

-This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Delaware County, Indiana.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.

-There are 45 properties and districts listed on the National Register in the county.
+Delaware County, Indiana, has 45 properties and districts listed on the National Register of Historic Places.
 Another three properties were once listed but have been removed.

+Latitude and longitude coordinates are provided below for many National Register properties and districts; these locations may be seen together in a map.

 Properties and districts located in incorporated areas display the name of the municipality, while properties and districts in unincorporated areas display the name of their civil township.
 Properties and districts split between multiple jurisdictions display the names of all jurisdictions.